grafana/k6-docs/docs/sources/next/testing-guides/injecting-faults-with-xk6-disruptor/installation.md

 ---
 title: 'Installation'
-excerpt: 'A step-by-step guide on how to install xk6-disruptor.'
+description: 'A step-by-step guide on how to install xk6-disruptor.'
 weight: 03
 ---